 The Secret to Sangria

 Sangria really is incredibly easy to make and the variations are endless.
-The only thing you need to keep in mind is that it should be made a good 12 hours in advance.
-A lot of recipes online will suggest making sangria 4 hours in advance, but I’ve found that just isn’t enough time for the flavors to really deepen and develop.
-Everything needs to hang out for a good 12 hours or more if you want a flavor-rich sangria.
+The only thing you need to keep in mind is that it should be made around 12 hours in advance.
+A lot of recipes online will suggest making sangria 4 hours in advance.
+However, I’ve found that just isn’t enough time for the flavors to really deepen and develop.
+Everything needs to hang out for 12 hours or more if you want a flavor-rich sangria.

 - 1 bottle dry white wine